-  However, as set out in the Explanatory Memorandum of 11 April 1990 to the Proposal for a Regulation, the legislature is intended to protect not all pharmaceutical research giving rise to the grant of a patent, but to protect research leading to the first placing on the market of an active ingredient or a combination of active ingredients as a medicinal product.
+However, as set out in the Explanatory Memorandum of 11 April 1990 to the Proposal for a Regulation, the legislation is intended to protect not all pharmaceutical research giving rise to the grant of a patent, but to protect research leading to the first placing on the market of an active ingredient or a combination of active ingredients as a medicinal product.

 The CJEU considered that such an objective would be contravened if one had to ignore a previous MA which had already been granted for an active ingredient when considering merely a new formulation of an old active ingredient.

 With regard to Abraxis’s arguments regarding Neurim, the CJEU did not consider that that case allowed for a broader interpretation of Article 3(d).
 Rather, Neurim merely allowed for the grant of an SPC for a new therapeutic application of an old product even if the same product had been the subject of an earlier MA but for a different therapeutic application, provided that the new application is within the limits of protection conferred by the basic patent.
 This was not the case for nab-paclitaxel, which was authorised for the same application as previous formulations.